CS Summer Program: How to Apply

 - Educational background

-Sustainable Research Pathways (SRP) is a Computing Sciences program designed to bring professor-and-student teams to the lab to work on research projects.
+Sustainable Research Pathways (SRP) is a Computing Sciences program designed to bring professor-and-student teams as well as unaccompanied undergraduate and graduate students to the lab to work on research projects.
 The program, developed in conjunction with Sustainable Horizons Institute, brings faculty members and students to national labs to build research collaborations and expand opportunities for emerging scientists.
+The faculty track consists of professor-and-student teams while the student track was recently added for students who would like to apply without a faculty member.
 In early December, Computing Sciences sponsors a workshop to begin recruiting participants for the following summer.

-The December workshop is designed for faculty from a variety of institutions, including Minority Serving Institutions (MSI) and women’s and community colleges serving students from under-represented or underprivileged backgrounds.
-At the workshop, faculty will explore synergies between their own research and those of Berkeley Laboratory Staff.
-Matched participants, along with their proposed student research teams conduct collaborative summer research at the Berkeley Laboratory.
+The December workshop is designed for faculty and students from a variety of institutions, including Minority Serving Institutions (MSI) and women’s and community colleges serving students from under-represented or underprivileged backgrounds.
+At the workshop, faculty teams and unaccompanied students explore synergies between their own research and those of Berkeley Laboratory Staff.
+Matched participants conduct collaborative summer research at the Berkeley Laboratory.